Houdini 21.0 Nodes Geometry nodes

 Since 18.5

-This node allows you to create a pose on both of the skeletons found in the input geometries which gets stored to a matrix point attribute specified in the Attribute Name parameter.
-Typically this will be part of the retargeting process where we wish to compute offsets between two skeletons.
+This node allows you to create a pose on both of the input skeletons.
+The poses are stored in the matrix point attribute specified in the Attribute Name parameter.
+Typically, this is part of the animation retargeting process where offsets are computed between two skeletons.

-By setting the options on the First Output and Second Output parameters you can set whether the pose should be written directly to the geometry, or simply attached as an attribute without modifying the input transforms.
+The First Output and Second Output parameters allow you to specify whether the pose is written directly to the geometry or attached as an attribute without modifying the input transforms.

 State